 Runner’s High

-A runner’s high is a euphoric feeling of elation and well-being experienced by some runners during or after a run.
+A runner’s high is a euphoric feeling of joy and well-being experienced by some runners during or after a run.
 It is often associated with long-distance running and is believed to be caused by the release of endorphins, neurotransmitters that act as natural painkillers and mood elevators.
 This feeling of euphoria and increased well-being can be a significant motivator for runners and is often described as a sense of joy and relaxation during or after a particularly satisfying run.

 Runner’s Knee